 As an improviser he collaborated with jazz pianist Arnould Massart and saxophonist Steve Houben, collaborator on the cd “Valses”, published in the music Mogno and “Scales darker”, published by Igloo.
 His recent recordings include solo songs by Brahms (Bösendorfer in 1880) and Debussy (in Erard 1910) for the label Explicit! , Sonatas de Mozart (Walter, 1795), as well as improvised piano music project.

 From 1987 to 1991 he was a piano teacher at the State Conservatory of Sofia.
 He then taught piano and chamber music at the Royal Conservatory of Ghent and Liege.
 There is currently a teacher of piano, piano and improvisation at the Royal Conservatory of Brussels.
 In 2003, 2007 and 2010 and 2016 she was a member of the jury of the Queen Elisabeth International Competition.

-Jury of Honor of the Third and Fourth Edition of the Clamo Music International Piano Competition.
+Honorary Member of the Jury in the sixth Edition of the Clamo Music International Piano Competition.

 Roland Pröll received his first piano lessons at the age of 5.
 When he was 11 he became a student of Dieter Wollert at the University of Dortmund Music in Germany.
 There graduated, diploma with distinction.

 He then continued his studies in Paris at the National Conservatory of Music with Messiaen, Loriod, Sancan, Dubois, and other renowned professors.
 In addition to studying piano, he studied other musical disciplines such as performance and composition.
 The method taught by Solfège was a formative influence for him, especially in France, which led to his support for the dissemination of this method throughout the world.

 He finished his studies of musicology at the Sorbonne in Paris and became a doctor (Doctorate of the University).
 After this he became a student of Arthur Rubinstein and worked with other famous musicians.